thefoodiee/pyhon-password-generator/README.md

 fetch.py can be used to copy a specefic password or username to the clipboard

-## INSTALL REQUIREMENTS.TXT BEOFRE RUNNING THE PROGRAM
+## INSTALL PYPERCLIP BEOFRE RUNNING THE PROGRAM